Online MSN/MBA Dual Degree Programs – Nursing & Business

 MHA Search

 Dual degree programs take less time to complete and require fewer credits than taking the two degrees separately.
-There are various institutes that offer an online dual degree in nursing and business.
+Various institutes offer an online dual degree in nursing and business.
+These programs can typically be completed in two to three years.
+The curriculum explores a blend of nursing and management topics, such as advanced nursing practice, nursing leadership, managerial economics, operations management, and financial management.

 Featured Online Nursing Programs (for BSN-Prepared RNs) | ||